KavinMistry/RtpEz/README.md

 # RtpEz:
 This is a simple and efficent random teleport plugin, with options for range, cooldown, countdown and much more !

-If you find any bugs please email me at : minekavincraft@gmail.com, I will fix them asap !
+If you find any bugs please email me at: minekavincraft@gmail.com, I will fix them asap !

+link to modrinth page for the plugin: https://modrinth.com/plugin/rtpez

 ## Guide: